SOME IMMIGRANTS IN THE EIGHTEENTH CENTURY TO SOUTH CAROLINA TOWNSHIPS

 Vol.I, pgs.16-20; Vol.II, pgs.54 and 55.

-JEFFCOAT - First appeared in America as a member of the King's Army in Oct.
+JEFFCOAT - Jacob Jeffcoat first appeared in South Carolina as a member of the King's Army in Oct.
 1759, on payroll of Capt.
 Musgrove, under Col. Chevilette.
 He and 21 others deserted on an expedition to Fort Pierce.
 Later received a land grand of 300a. on Fork Creek, a branch of Lynches Creek, near John Reynolds land in Pond Branch area.
+The earliest known reference to the name "Jeffcoat" in "America" is in 1689 in Stafford Co.
+Virginia

 KAUFMAN -1735 Mar 13 Interlaken - Hans in Aebnit of